pkardas/notes/books/head-first-design-patterns/notes.md

 - Patterns don't give you code, they give you general solutions to design problems.
 You apply them to your specific application.
 - Patterns aren't invented, they are discovered.
-- Most patterns and principles address issues of change n software.
+- Most patterns and principles address issues of change in software.
 - Most patterns allow some part of a system to vary independently of all other parts.
 - We often try to take what varies in a system and encapsulate it.
 - Patterns provide language that can maximise the value of your communication with other developers.